jeromeboivin/ollama-chat/README.md

 **Ollama-Chat** is a powerful, customizable Python CLI tool that interacts with local Language Models (LLMs) via `Ollama` and `Llama-Cpp` servers.
 Designed with flexibility and **privacy** in mind, this tool ensures that all LLMs run locally on your machine, meaning your data never leaves your environment.
 It also integrates seamlessly with a local or distant `ChromaDB` vector database, providing efficient Retrieval-Augmented Generation (RAG) capabilities to enhance response accuracy.

-The real magic of **Ollama-Chat** lies in its **extensibility**: you can build and integrate your own plugins, tailoring the tool to your specific workflows and creative projects.
+**Extensibility**: you can build and integrate your own plugins, tailoring the tool to your specific workflows and creative projects.

 ## Key Features
 - **Local and Private LLM Integration:** Interact with local LLMs through `Ollama` and `Llama-Cpp` for high-performance AI without sacrificing privacy—your data stays on your machine.
 - **RAG Support:** Harness Retrieval-Augmented Generation (RAG) with ChromaDB to provide more contextually relevant answers by integrating vectorized data.
 - **Custom Plugins:** Easily add custom plugins that extend the model’s capabilities, making the tool adaptable to your personal or team workflows.
 - **Web Search:** Use the `/web` command or web_search tool to search the web, chunk articles, and store them in ChromaDB for generating insightful answers.
+- **Conversation Memory:** Remembering topics discussed across all chats saves you from having to repeat information and makes future conversations more helpful.

 ## Why Ollama-Chat?
 Ollama-Chat is more than just another AI interface—it's a privacy-first, customizable platform built for developers who want full control over their LLM interactions.
 Whether you're developing new workflows, refining business strategies, or exploring creative projects, Ollama-Chat makes it easy to add custom logic and behaviors, ensuring the tool works exactly as you need it to—all while keeping your data secure.